 The same is true on the pickleball court.
 Unfortunately, most pickleball players have had limited exposure to mental preparation.

 Everyone deals with things like negative self-talk.
 (No, you’re not the worst player in your group.
 And yes, we all have those thoughts.)
 There isn’t a way to eliminate them from happening, but there are tried and true methods of combating them once it happens.
 Athletes understand this and give time and study to changing their habits.

 The key is for them to be effective is you need to practice those things before you are on the court.

-The VIPickleball Founding members have been studying Dr. Peter Scales’ book Mental and Emotional Training for Tennis.
+The WeArePickleball Founding members did a six month study of Dr. Peter Scales’ book Mental and Emotional Training for Tennis.
 Don’t let the word tennis fool you; this is a book for pickleball players.

 Coach Pete dishes out critical information in small bite-size doses.
 Things like dealing with that critical negative voice we all hear from time to time or how to deal with opponents that irritate you.

 If you want to be a well-rounded, successful pickleball player, you need to focus on your mental performance too!

 Incremental improvement is often hard to see.
 Usually, you need to fail multiple times for days on end before it clicks and your body and mind start working together.
 If you want to learn something new, do it every day.
 Here’s the good news, it doesn’t have to be for hours on end.
 In fact, shorter is often better.
 5-10 minutes of daily practice, including not being on the court.
 Grab a paddle, get in front of a mirror and repeat the motion you are trying to make.
 It’s a great way to start putting in the reps without getting tired and frustrated.
 Besides, you’ll likely walk away with a positive feeling.
 How many times in your life have you practiced the same skill every day for a week?
 For 30 days?
 If the answer is never, you aren’t fully tapping into your learning potential and your best pickleball.

 Now get to work!